bbalasub1/glmnet_python/README.md

 List of other contributors along with a summary of their contributions is included in the contributors.dat file.

-B. J. Balakumar, bbalasub@stanford.edu (Sep 5, 2016).
+B. J. Balakumar, bbalasub@gmail.com (Sep 5, 2016).
 Department of Statistics, Stanford University, Stanford, CA

 REFERENCES:
 * Friedman, J., Hastie, T. and Tibshirani, R. (2008) Regularization Paths for Generalized Linear Models via Coordinate Descent,